GrantMeStrength/FizzTerm/ReadMe.md

 As mentioned, you could adapt the software and hardware to select between different serial inputs (one terminal, two retro-computers).
 At the moment, the !BAUD keyword toggles between speeds of 9600 and 115200 (the default speeds of an Altair-Duino and RC2014) but you could write code to cycle through the most common values.

 Not every system can display and then receive text in a meaningful way.
 That is, a system may not list out assembler in a way which a program can load and re-assemble.
 You may have to get a little inventive.
 Isn't that what using retro-computers is all about?

+## Updates

+I've added a few more features in v3.1.

+1. You can toggle between baud rates (currently 9600 and 115200 with the !BAUD keyword).
+You can add support for other rates just as easily.

+2. Keywords can be in uppercase or lowercase.

+3. I found an oddity when playing Zork on the terminal connected to an Altair-Arduino system.
+It turns out that **Serial2.write(buffer)** is too fast, and makes bad things happen.
+Rewriting to send out chars one at a time with a tiny delay resolves the issue.